ugurtekbas/ugurtekbas.github.io/_posts/2020-05-10-lessons-ive-learned-by-teaching-programming.md

 After completing my first course with amazing people, I started reflecting on the experience.
 As much as it was very rewarding and successful, there were things to improve.
 Attempting to write down some suggestions for myself led to this post.

-  Without further ado, here are some of my ideas about teach programming (or maybe just about teaching in general) :
+  Without further ado, here are some of my ideas about teaching programming (or maybe just about teaching in general):

 To make this post easier to read, I divided original article into three parts.
 This one is focused on preparation phase prior to courses.
 {: .notice}